VRCMG/Ambient-Occlusion-Override/README.md

 * (Optional) Download [PostProcessing](https://github.com/Arion-Kun/PostProcessing/releases) and add it to your mods folder.
 This will allow you to add ambient occlusion to worlds that don't include post-processing.

 ## Usage
 Mod settings can be accessed in-game via `Settings->Mod settings`.
 You can toggle the ambient occlusion effect and adjust the intensity.
+Consider pinning the AO toggle button to your menu barwith the star icon for easier access.

 ## License
 This mod is listed under the [GNU GPLv3 license](https://github.com/Xerolide/Ambient-Occlusion-Override/blob/main/LICENSE).